-ichael Serao has 21 years of banking experience which includes Commerce Bank in Astoria, NY, Vice President of JPMorgan Chase, and Quontic Bank also in Astoria, NY.
-He currently serves as Executive Vice President, Chief Administrative Officer at First Central Savings Bank at the Corporate Center in Glen Cove, NY.
+Michael Serao has over 21 years of banking experience including time at Commerce Bank in Astoria, NY, Vice President of J.P.
+Morgan Chase in NY, and Quontic Bank also in Astoria, NY.
+He currently serves as Executive Vice President, and Chief Administrative Officer at First Central Savings Bank at the corporate center in Glen Cove, NY.

 As Chief Administrative Officer, Serao brought First Central Savings Bank (or as the community knows them, FCSB) into the 21st century.
 Through his advocacy as a game-changing player of the nonprofit sector and a prolific LGBTQ activist, Serao ignited change for clients looking for a full range of personal banking services at a brick-and-mortar institution with the ability to bank anywhere, anytime.
 Elevating FCSB’s brand to a new level, Serao inspired the entire company to make a change.